exercism/javascript/concepts/dates/about.md

 ## Creation

-A Date object can be created without arguments to obtain the current date and time:
+A `Date` object in an instance of the `Date` class.
+It can be created without passing any arguments to the constructor function.
+This results in a `Date` object that represents the current date and time:

 ```javascript
 let now = new Date();